 - Like a snail, which continuously melts, a mole [and a] stillbirth, which did not see the sun.

-The arrogance (« break the molars of lions ») of the new Sassanid empire is undermined.
+- The arrogance (« break the molars of lions ») of the new Sassanid empire is undermined.
 The king who will succeed Ardachir is born underground, hidden from the sun (« a mole [and a] stillbirth, which did not see the sun »).
-What is paradoxical for a people in religion venerates fire.
+What is paradoxical for a people whose religion venerates fire.

 - Before your pots can feel the fire of thorns He will sweep them away with a whirlwind, the green and the burning alike.